-Saffron stigma contains different chemical components which make it useful for different purposes; such as Crocin, Crocetin, anthocyanin, lycopene and carotene, thus they can have different medicinal and pharmaceutical effects on treating various diseases.
+Saffron stigma contains different chemical components that make it useful for different purposes; such as Crocin, Crocetin, anthocyanin, lycopene, and carotene, thus they can have different medicinal and pharmaceutical effects on treating various diseases.

 Among different constituents of saffron, Crocin is the most important component because it has shown biological activities.
 Crocin is the extraction of some parts of two plants in the world; Gardenia Jasminoides and Crocus Sativus L (the scientific name of saffron).

 As mentioned above, Crocin (Crocetin di-gentiobiose ester) is known as a chemical compound extracted from two plants in the world; the stigmas of Crocus Sativus L. and the fruits of Gardenia (Gardenia jasminoides Ellis).
-It has so many properties that make it more effective for different purposes including antioxidant, anti-proliferative, brain neurodegenerative disorder, learning and memory enhancer, biosurfactant, sperm cryoconservation and Alzheimer disorder.
-In many studies Crocin is showed no side effect, so it is safe as a phytotherapeutical drug.
+It has so many properties that make it more effective for different purposes including antioxidant, antiproliferative, brain neurodegenerative disorder, learning and memory enhancer, biosurfactant, sperm cryopreservation, and Alzheimer disorder.
+In many studies, Crocin is showed no side effect, so it is safe as a phytotherapeutic drug.
 Not only Crocin can be used in therapeutic purposes, but also it is useful for nutritional applications.

-Since, saffron has a deep red color; it can be used as a color agent from ancient time till now.
+Since saffron has a deep red color; it can be used as a color agent from ancient times till now.
 These days’ researches demonstrated that the saffron constituents are more than 150 compounds.
-Mixtures of different substances are in the saffron stigma which among them Crocin, Safranal and picrocrocin are the most important components of this plant and they are accountable for color, aroma and taste of it, respectively.
+Mixtures of different substances are in the saffron stigma which among them Crocin, Safranal, and picrocrocin are the most important components of this plant and they are accountable for color, aroma, and taste of it, respectively.
 Crocin is one of the main ingredients which is responsible for the coloring matter of saffron stigmas.
 This compound can be used as a dye or colorant in the food, beverage, etc.

 Pharmacological activities of Saffron

-Nowadays, most of people tend to use alternative herbal medicines instead of chemical products for treatment of their diseases; because they are safe and have fewer side effects.
-Among various medicinal herbs, saffron and its important role on treating and preventing different diseases is known and documented.
-The role of saffron constituents including Crocin and Crocetin have been proved in the treatment of different disorders in the body and its medicinal properties and main constituents have been studied in various researches for many years.
-These activities includes anti-Alzheimer, anti-inflammatory, antioxidant, antitussive, anti-ischemic, anticonvulsive, antidote, anti-genotoxic, anti-nociceptive effects; using saffron cures numerous diseases and also protects the body organs against Parkinson, diabetes, cardiovascular, cancer, tumor, depression and atherosclerosis; It has aphrodisiac effects, too.
-Some of the studies investigated and the results is shown here:
+Nowadays, most of people tend to use alternative herbal medicines instead of chemical products for the treatment of their diseases; because they are safe and have fewer side effects.
+Among various medicinal herbs, saffron and its important role in treating and preventing different diseases are known and documented.
+The role of saffron constituents including Crocin and Crocetin has been proved in the treatment of different disorders in the body and its medicinal properties and main constituents have been studied in various researches for many years.
+These activities include anti-Alzheimer, anti-inflammatory, antioxidant, antitussive, anti-ischemic, anticonvulsive, antidote, anti-genotoxic, anti-nociceptive effects; using saffron cures numerous diseases and also protects the body organs against Parkinson, diabetes, cardiovascular, cancer, tumor, depression, and atherosclerosis; It has aphrodisiac effects, too.
+Some of the studies investigated and the results are shown here:

 The modern pharmacological uses of saffron investigated and the findings compared with the traditional applications of it; it demonstrated that scientific research can confirm the traditional uses of saffron.